INMAS-Math/INMAS-Math.github.io/README.md

 While desirable, prior coding experience was **not** a required criteria for submitting an application.

-### Professional Development Training
+### Professional Development
-Four dedicated professional develpoment training sessions, given online and each roughly 90 minutes in duration, served as the backbone of the program's professional skills which are sometimes wrongly referred to as 'soft skills'.
+Four dedicated professional development sessions, given online and each roughly 90 minutes in duration, served as the backbone of the program's professional skills which are sometimes wrongly referred to as 'soft skills'.
 These sessions addressed the following topics: